om12nayak/Jython_multithreading_demo/README.md

 # Jython_multithreading_demo

+#### Why?
+- Python has GIL which prevents multithread python programs from taking the full advantage of multiprocessor systems.

 #### Requirements:
 -	You should have JDK 7 or above, from (https://www.oracle.com/in/java/technologies/javase-downloads.html)
 -	You should install the recent Jython version, from (https://www.jython.org/installation.html)